Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 2.05.05 =
+* Fix: When form actions were added at the same time with non-alphabetical naming, a new addon was replacing the first one
 * **Pro Version Forms**
 * Fix: Show update notifications more reliably on sites that don't save the transient expiration
 * Fix: Allow script and style tags in the content boxes of views